brandendupont-mcw/brandendupont-mcw/_posts/2019-2-23-fifth-post.md

 ## About Evictions and Code Violations

 Landlords have an obligation to keep properties up to code and are prohibited from evicting a tenant for reporting building code violations.
 This interactive tool allows a user to identify evictions filed within 90 days of a building code violation and parcels with open orders upon eviction filing.
-At this point data is not regularly updated like other visualizations on this site.
+At this point, data is not regularly updated like other visualizations on this site.
 Data was last updated in December 2018.

 #### Map Filter and Selection